We Support Diversity and Inclusion

 The Mass General Annual Report on Equity in Healthcare Quality monitors several key components of quality by race, ethnicity, and language.
 It was developed in response to The IOM Report Crossing the Quality Chasm, which identifies equity – the principle that quality of care should not vary by race, ethnicity, or gender, among other characteristics – as one of six pillars of quality.
 Although race and ethnicity data have been collected routinely at the MGH for several years, this data was not routinely analyzed or reported prior to developing this report in 2005.
 The AREHQ was one of the first of its kind in the nation and is now produced annually.
 Read the annual report.

-Peter L. Slavin, MD, president of Massachusetts General Hospital, delivered a keynote address “Toward a More Just Society and Health Care System: The Role of Academic Medical Centers” at the 126th Association of American Medical Colleges annual meeting.
+Peter L. Slavin, MD, former president of Massachusetts General Hospital, delivered a keynote address “Toward a More Just Society and Health Care System: The Role of Academic Medical Centers” at the 126th Association of American Medical Colleges annual meeting.